 Inbound marketing is an approach used to attract traffic, engage prospects and convert them into customers through content marketing, social media tools, SEO strategies, and branding.
 Unlike ABM, inbound marketing begins by focusing on a broader audience.

 The disadvantage here is that an inbound marketing strategy may not bring the customers you are really looking to engage.
-Unlike ABM, the inbound strategy is usually created by the marketers with little to no involvement of the sales team.
+Unlike ABM, the inbound strategy is usually created by marketers with little to no involvement in the sales team.

 Inbound vs. Account-Based Marketing

 Both strategies are ways to increase sales but to what extent?
 There are several divergences between the two marketing approaches, which, if understood well, can provide insights into how and when to mix them or use the two separately.

 - The sales funnel